 - Moving is a big deal and not something we do everyday and that’s why this general household guide to relocating is going to make things a little easier for you

-- Woman standing, holding a moving box, surrounded by stacked moving boxes
+- Woman standing, surrounded by stacked moving boxes.

 An important component of relocation is leaving your old home in a condition that the next people will find acceptable.
 Whether it is for a landlord, a new tenant, or a new homeowner, it is simply common decency to leave the place in a good state.

 Be it small to medium acts of home improvement or simply giving the place a good once-over with a scrubbing brush, a mop, and a broom.
 Putting a little effort into leaving a place in a state for human habitation can increase the ease with which new tenants can be found or even increase the price for which the premises can be sold or let out.
 This could well lead to you walking away with more money in your pocket to pour into improving your new home.

 There are essentially two components to the chores a person is obliged to perform when leaving an old home behind.
 The first of these is to ensure everything is in good working order, the second is to ensure that the environment is clean and hygienic.